habi/EAWAG-manuscript/manuscript.md

 ### microCT imaging

 - Scanned on the 1272 (some fishes) and the 2214 (most of the fishes)
+- Scanned in custom-made, parametrized holders which were 3D printed, see [@doi:10.5281/zenodo.2587555].
+  An example can be seen/downloaded [here](https://github.com/TomoGraphics/Hol3Drs/blob/master/STL/EAWAG.Fish.stl).

 [TODO]: # (Pull the data from *all* log files with a notebook)